-A study in the UK compared how risk factors such as smoking, diabetes and high blood pressure affect the risk of heart attack in women and men.
+A study in the UK compared how risk factors such as smoking, diabetes, and high blood pressure affect the risk of a heart attack in women and men.

 Smoking, diabetes, and high blood pressure increase the risk of heart attack in women more than men

 The researchers found that smoking, diabetes, high blood pressure, and being overweight (BMI>25) increased the risk of heart attack in both men and women.